patricklafrance/wmfnext-shell/README.md

 const runtime = new Runtime({
     loggers: [new ConsoleLogger()],
-    // Register the tracking service with "tracking" as the key.
+    // Register the tracking service with "tracking" as key.
     services: {
         "tracking": new TrackingService()
     },